Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: One Player

 \begin{proof}[Proof of Lemma~\ref{lem:short controlled switching flow 1p}] For some path which reaches the goal location, let $f(t)$ be the number of times the path uses the traversal $t$.
 Then $f$ is clearly a controlled switching flow.
-The number of traversals in the shortest solution path is at most the number of configurations of the system of gadgets, which is at most $nk^n$ if $G$ has $k$ states and there are $n$ copies of $G$.
+The number of traversals in the shortest solution path is at most the number of configurations of the system of gadgets, which is at most $nk^n$ the system contains $n$ gadgets which have at most $k$ states.
 Thus using the shortest solution path, we have a controlled switching flow $f$ where $f(t)\leq nk^n$ and thus $f$ has polynomial length. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:controlled switching flow checking 1p}] Think of $G$ as a directed graph with locations as vertices and transitions as edges.
-The first condition on controlled switching flows says that there is a path through this graph starting at $s$ which uses each edge $t$ a specified number $f(t)$ of times.
-This is equivalent to an Euler path in the (possible exponentially large) graph with $f(t)$ copies of the edge $t$.
-To verify that such a path exists, we only need to check that the total in- and out-degrees match at each vertex (except possibly off by one at $s$ and one other vertex) and that the set of used transitions, i.e., those $t$ where $f(t)>0$, is connected.
-This can all be checked in polynomial time.
+\begin{proof}[Proof of Lemma~\ref{lem:controlled switching flow checking 1p}] The first condition for $f$ to be a controlled switching flow can be easily checked in polynomial time by computing the relevant sums.

-The second condition can also be easily checked in polynomial time by computing the relevant sums. \end{proof}
+For the second condition, think of a gadget in the system as a directed multigraph with states as vertices and transitions as edges (labelled with their output locations).
+The second condition says that there is a walk through this graph starting at $s$ which uses each edge $t$ a specified number $f(t)$ of times.
+This is equivalent to an Euler tour in the (possible exponentially large) graph with $f(t)$ copies of the edge $t$.
+To verify that such a walk exists, we only need to check that the total in- and out-degrees match at each vertex (except possibly off by one at $s$ and one other vertex) and that the set of used transitions, i.e., those $t$ where $f(t)>0$, is connected.
+This can all be checked in polynomial time. \end{proof}